FourierFlows/FourierFlows.jl/docs/src/aliasing.md

 How many wavenumber components we need to discard depends on the order of the nonlinearity.
 For quadradic nonlinearities, one would intuitively say that we need to discard the top-1/2 of the wavenumber components.
-However, Orszag (1972) pointed out that discarding only the top-1/3 of wavenumber components is enough.
-Actally, with Orszag's so-called 2/3-rule, aliasing still occurs, but only into wavenumbers that will be zero-ed out next time we dealias.
+However, Orszag (1972) pointed out that simply only discarding the top-1/3 of wavenumber components is enough.
+Actally, with Orszag's so-called 2/3-rule for dealiasing, still some aliasing errors occur, but only into wavenumbers that will be zero-ed out next time we dealias.

 When constructing a `grid` we can specify the `aliased_fraction` parameter.
 By default, this is set to ``1/3``, appropriate for quadratic nonlinearities.
 Then `dealias!(fh, grid)` will zero-out